-In the weeks following the outbreak of conflict between Russia and Ukraine, the European Union and the US have imposed severe sanctions on Russia that have led to the collapse of the country’s economy.
+In the weeks following the outbreak of conflict between Russia and Ukraine, the European Union and the US have imposed severe sanctions on Russia that have led to the collapse of the country’s economy and have impacted business.

 The economic impact has been so profound that companies are closing their operations and offices in Russian territory.
 Those that haven’t quit the country are paring back their operations and assessing their options.

-For many businesses, the decision by the EU, UK, US and Canada to sanction Russian banks by excluding them from the SWIFT financial system has curbed their ability to operate effectively in the country.
+For many businesses in Russia and Ukraine, the decision by the EU, UK, US and Canada to sanction Russian banks by excluding them from the SWIFT financial system has curbed their ability to operate effectively in the country.
 This has been further exacerbated by payment system companies, such as Visa and Mastercard, that have begun blocking certain Russian activities on their payment networks.

 However, the sanctions go much further than financial institutions.
 There are now barriers for the aviation business with the Russian aircraft banned from entering certain countries.
 While technology companies can no longer sell, supply, transfer or export certain goods into the country.

 Meanwhile, businesses in Ukraine are confronted are facing a similar situation, if from a different perspective.
 The conflict has upended the local economy and made the business environment unpredictable.

 The Ukrainian government has tried to make the investment climate as attractive as it can during a war.
 The government has cut business taxes and is offering war-time loans to certain sectors that are struggling.